mruiz7797/double-seven-guitars/docs/README.md

 #### Services Section

-This sections includes a dark grey banner that appear, consistnetly, on all pages.
+This sections includes a dark grey banner that appear, consistently, on all pages.
 Services are bulleted with icons and button that leads directly to the table of services on the services page:

 ![Services section of home page](images/services-section.png)